gemini-cli-extensions/mysql/README.md

 ## Why Use the MySQL Extension?

+* **Natural Language Management:** Stop wrestling with complex commands.
+Explore schemas and query data by describing what you want in plain English.
-* **Integrated with Gemini CLI:** As a Google-developed extension, it integrates seamlessly into the Gemini CLI environment, making security an accessible part of your workflow.
+* **Seamless Workflow:** As a Google-developed extension, it integrates seamlessly into the Gemini CLI environment, making security an accessible part of your workflow.
+No need to constantly switch contexts for common database tasks.
-* **Connect to MySQL:** Securely connect to your MySQL instances.
-* **Explore Database Schema:** List databases, tables, views, and schemas.
-* **Query your Database:** Execute SQL queries against your database.
+* **Code Generation:** Accelerate development by asking Gemini to generate data classes and other code snippets based on your table schemas.

 ## Prerequisites